brandones/graphpca/README.rst

 result is an embedding of the graph nodes as vectors in a low-dimensional space.

-Graph data in this repository is courtesy of the mind-blowingly cool `University of Florida Sparse Matrix Collection <https://www.cise.ufl.edu/research/sparse/matrices/>`_.
+Graph data in this repository is courtesy of `University of Florida Sparse Matrix Collection <https://www.cise.ufl.edu/research/sparse/matrices/>`_.

 Python 3.x and 2.6+.